Irritable Bowel Syndrome Workup

 History-Specific Imaging Studies

-Abdominal CT scan is appropriate to screen for tumors, obstruction, and pancreatic disease.
+Abdominal computed tomography (CT) scanning is appropriate to screen for tumors, obstruction, and pancreatic disease if these are diagnostic possibilities.

 Previous